Orville Peck: Career

 In April 2021, Peck was featured on American drag queen and singer Trixie Mattel's EP, Full Coverage, Vol. 1.
 Peck appeared on a duet cover of Johnny Cash and June Carter Cash's "Jackson".
 Although not credited in the liner notes for the EP, Trixie Mattel has confirmed that the whistle part in "Video Games" is Peck's whistle.
 In June, Peck was revealed to be the sixth artist on Lady Gaga's Born This Way The Tenth Anniversary, with Peck reimagining the song "Born This Way" in a country style.

 On March 16, 2023, Peck made an appearance as a guest on the judge's panel on MTV's RuPaul's Drag Race, alongside RuPaul Charles, Michelle Visage, and Ross Mathews.
 In 2023, Peck was a coach and judge on My Kind of Country.
 On April 5, 2024, he released a cover of Ned Sublette's "Cowboys Are Frequently, Secretly Fond of Each Other" with country singer Willie Nelson as the lead single from Stampede, Peck's third studio album and first duets album.
 The single marked his first release on Warner Records.
 He announced a headlining North American tour, The Stampede Tour which began on May 28, 2024, in Asheville, North Carolina.
 In May 2024, Peck released the duet "How Far Will We Take It?" with singer Noah Cyrus, the sister of Miley Cyrus.
 On June 7, 2024, Peck released the single "Midnight Ride" alongside Kylie Minogue and Diplo.

+On March 31, 2025, Peck made his Broadway debut as the Emcee in the revival of Cabaret at the August Wilson Theatre opposite Eva Noblezada as Sally Bowles.
+In 2026, he will make his film debut as Vega in the upcoming Street Fighter reboot.
+He made his Grand Ole Opry debut on July 21, 2026, where he performed "Dead of Night" and a cover of Dolly Parton's "I Will Always Love You".